douro river and hillside with vineyards

 Take a guided Douro Valley wine tour, where the best Portuguese wines are produced and the most scenic views await you.

 When exploring Portugal you’re going to want to add this incredible UNESCO World Heritage site to your itinerary.
-From Porto, there are many wine tours that will whisk you away to the most well-known wine region in Portugal.
+From Porto, many wine tours will whisk you away to the most well-known wine region in Portugal.

-Of all the wine tours from Porto, let me share my firsthand experience with a Douro Valley wine tour with Get Your Guide that I took.
-Spend a full day in Alto Douro, or Upper Douro, known for its steep terraced hills, winding roads, and incredible countryside views.
+Of all the wine tours from Porto, let me share my firsthand experience with a Douro Valley wine tour with Get Your Guide.
+I spent one glorious day in Alto Douro, or Upper Douro, known for its steep terraced hills, winding roads, and incredible countryside views.

 This post may contain affiliate links.
 If you click on an affiliate link, at no additional cost to you, I will earn a small commission if you decide to book.
 Please check out my privacy policy and disclosure for more information.